jamesarosen/ember-i18n/README.md

 }
 ```

-### Translation Compiler
+### Default Translation Compiler

 ember-i18n includes a default compiler that acts mostly like (unbound) Handlebars.
 It supports interpolations with dots in them.
+It emits strings that are marked as
-It treats interpolated values as
+HTML-safe.
+It treats interpolated values as HTML-*unsafe* by default.
+You can get
-HTML-*unsafe* by default.
-You can get HTML-safe interpolations in two ways:
+HTML-safe interpolations in two ways:

 Mark the interpolated value as HTML-safe:
 ```js